Monroe Hall: Materials science Technology Labs

 Computer Design Lab

-Create 3D designs using programs such as Solidworks, Rhino, Mastercam and Magics.
-These designs can then be realized through machinery like the CNC mill and additive manufacturing equipment.
+Create 3D designs using programs such as Solidworks, Rhino, and Mastercam.
+These designs can then be realized through machinery like the CNC mill and 3D printers.

 Used for processing thermoplastic products.
 It melts a resin and pushes it through